Abhi7230/TillCompiler/README.md

-This is an Online Judge Project made till the Online Compiler rest of the project is yet to be uploaded.
+This is an online judge Project made till the Online Compiler rest of the project is yet to be uploaded.
 Thank you
 I have made separate git repos for every step. https://github.com/Abhi7230/Authfrontend_and_backend -Authorization